Why the Founder of Mother’s Day Came to Regret Her Invention

 The "Hallmark holiday" didn't start out that commercially.
 Learn the fascinating facts about the real story behind Mother's Day.

-Its origins can be traced back to ancient Greek and Roman times, when festivals honoured the mother goddesses Rhea and Cybele.
+The origin of Mother’s Day can be traced back to ancient Greek and Roman times, when festivals honoured the mother goddesses Rhea and Cybele.
 Later, 16th century England celebrated Mothering Sunday with celebrations on the fourth Sunday of Lent.
-In America, our tradition began in 1908 with a woman named Anna Jarvis.
+In North America, our tradition began in 1908 with a woman named Anna Jarvis.
 While not a mother herself, she established the day to honour her mother, Ann Reeves Jarvis, who had passed away three years prior.

 In 1914, President Woodrow Wilson declared Mother’s Day an official holiday.
 The yearly celebration would take place on the second Sunday in May.
 Anna’s original vision of Mother’s Day was a day to honour her mother Ann, but once it became a nationally recognized day, things changed dramatically.
 The notion of celebrating mom on a specific day caught on quickly and became heavily commercialized with cards and flowers.